-The firm ensures that salaries paid to foreign worker visa holders meet or exceed any legislative thresholds and are set in accordance with local market rates.
-We also work closely with visa holders to accommodate any relevant visa conditions and ensure working hours are capped at the level set by their visa (if required), ensuring compliance with visa conditions.
-Any repayment clauses in visa holder employment contracts, if applicable, have been drafted in accordance with the relevant local immigration legislation.
+The firm ensures that salaries paid to foreign visa holders meet or exceed any legislative thresholds and are set in accordance with local market salary rates.
+We work closely with visa holders to ensure any relevant visa conditions are complied with, including the capping of working hours, if applicable.
+Any visa-related repayment clauses in visa holder employment contracts, if applicable, have been drafted in accordance with the relevant immigration legislation.